The Bird That Spoke the Truth: Summary

 A man and his wife have three children: two boys with golden hair and a girl with a star on the forehead.
 One day, a jealous old witch breaks into their house, takes the children and abandons them in a canyon to die.
 Their parents return home.
 Their father, noticing the children's absence, blames his wife and locks her up behind a wall.

 Meanwhile, the three children are saved by an old lady, who gives them shelter.
-On her deathbed, the old lady gives a magic bead to each of them that will serve as token of life.
+On her deathbed, the old lady gives a magic bead to each of them that will serve as a token of life.

 Some time later, the jealous witch finds the children and visits them.
 She tells them about a bird of green feathers, a bottle of holy water and a whistle.
-The elder brother decides to quest for these items and goes to the mountains, where he meets an old man and his wife.
+The elder brother decides to go on a quest for these items and goes to the mountains, where he meets an old man and his wife.
 The old man advises him to roll a ball and put cotton in his ears.
 The boy kicks the ball and follows it, but he hears the voices in the mountains and turns to stone.

 The girl notices that a bead has blackened, and sends her other brother to find out what has happened.
 The second brother follows the same trail and reaches the house of the old couple.
 He receives the same advice, but forgets to cover his ears with cotton and is also turned to stone.

 Finally, the girl notices that the second bead has blackened, and goes to the mountains with trimming accessories.
 She meets the old couple and offers to trim the old man's beard.
 In return for the girl's kind deed, he tells her how to get the bird with green feathers.
 He also tells her that she can find the holy water on the mountain, which will restore her brothers to normal.
 She follows the old man's instructions, gets the bird and the whistle, and restores her brothers to life.

 Some time later, their father stops by the siblings' house, but he does not recognize them, because they are wearing caps to hide their hair.
 The green-feathered bird tells the whole story to the man and the siblings, then jumps on the table and takes off the caps.
 The father recognizes his children and they return to release their mother.